Mateusz Ługowski

 – World management –

-During the 2022/23 and 2023/24 seasons, Mateusz Ługowski was a member of the International Opera Studio at Staatsoper Hamburg, where he performed a wide range of roles, including Wagner (Faust), Policeman (Lady Macbeth of Mtsensk), Messer Amantio di Nicolao (Gianni Schicchi) Leibbojar (Boris Godunov), Il Marchese d’Obigny and Il Barone Douphol (La traviata), Marullo (Rigoletto), Benoît (La bohème), Il Principe Yamadori (Madama Butterfly), Captain (Eugene Onegin), and Billy Jackrabbit (La fanciulla del West).
+During the 2022/23 and 2023/24 seasons, Mateusz Ługowski was a member of the International Opera Studio at Hamburg State Opera, where he performed a wide range of roles.
+These included Wagner (Faust), Policeman (Lady Macbeth of Mtsensk), Messer Amantio di Nicolao (Gianni Schicchi), Boyar-in-Attendance (Boris Godunov), Marchese d’Obigny and Il Barone Douphol (La traviata), Marullo (Rigoletto), Benoît (La bohème), il Principe Yamadori (Madama Butterfly), Captain (Eugene Onegin) and Billy Jackrabbit (La fanciulla del West).
+In 2023/24, he also gave his house debut at the Grand Theatre in Poznań as Escamillo (Carmen) and Lescaut (Manon Lescaut).

 He has collaborated with esteemed conductors such as Stefano Ranzani, Paolo Carignani, Kent Nagano, Giampaolo Bisanti, Alexander Joel, Yaroslav Shemet, Aleksander Gref, Matteo Beltrami, Finnegan Downie Dear, Marco Guidarini, Nicolas André, Vladimir Kiradjiev, Grzegorz Wierus, and Andriy Yurkevych and directors, including Krzysztof Cicheński, Romuald Wicza-Pokojski, Axel Ranish, Angelina Nikonova, Frank Castorf, Rares Zaharia, and Gerard Jones.